Reputable Tugboat Accident Lawyer Serving New Orleans Residents

 What should I do if I can't afford a lawyer?

 You don’t need a penny to retain me.
 I offer free initial consultations, and if your claim is strong, you won’t owe me anything at all – until and unless you receive compensation.
 My fees are calculated as a percentage of your recovery, so that you don’t pay unless you win.

 Experience in Personal Injury Claims Is Not the Same as Experience in Maritime Claims

 Most personal injury claims are governed by state tort law or workers compensation law.
 Maritime claims, on the other hand, are governed primarily by federal law that is specific to maritime claims.
 This means that a personal injury attorney who does not have expertise in maritime law should not be handling a maritime claim, because they do not operate under the same set of laws.
-Fortunately, I enjoy years of experience handling maritime claims, so I have the experience you need.
+Fortunately, as a proven New Orleans Maritime Attorney, I’ve enjoy years of experience handling maritime claims, so I have the experience you need.

 I am also licensed to practice before the following courts:

 - The United States Fifth Circuit Court of Appeals

 - The federal courts of the Eastern, Western and Middle Districts of Louisiana

 - The Louisiana Supreme Court